-While, there is no indication of angelic GPS or even verbal directions to guide the shepherds to the manger, there is also no mention of confusion or frantic discussion concerning an extensive search for the baby.
+While, there is no indication of angelic GPS or verbal directions to guide the shepherds to the manger, there is also no mention of confusion or frantic discussion concerning an extensive search for the newborn.

 The narrative candidly asserts, “And they came with haste and found Mary and Joseph, and the Babe lying in a manger” (Lk.
 2:16).

-With the city of Bethlehem crawling with people, guestrooms filled to capacity and Mary’s delivery close at hand, the tower of the flock that she and Joseph passed entering Bethlehem may have been their only hope for shelter and seclusion.
-It is plausible this was the first place the shepherds would look after receiving the Good News.
+With the city of Bethlehem crawling with people, guestrooms filled to capacity and Mary’s delivery close at hand, the Tower of the Flock that she and Joseph passed entering the city of Bethlehem proper may have been their only hope for shelter and seclusion.
+It is likely this was the first place the shepherds would look after receiving the Good News.

 The shepherds immediately grasped the implications of the angel’s announcement.
 They knew Messiah had to be a descendant of King David in fulfillment of the Davidic Covenant.
 Mary and Joseph’s presence in Bethlehem as a result of the census imposed by Caesar Augustus confirmed His lineage (Lk.
 2:4).